themarshallproject/COVID_prison_data/README.md

 * `as_of_date` - The date the data reflect.
 In some instances, an April figure was not available, and we used the most recent number we could acquire.
 * `notes` - Any caveats or notes about the data.

-The fourth table in the dataset, `covid_prison_rates.csv`, contains the rates of cases and deaths for prisoners and staff.
+The fourth table in the dataset, `covid_prison_rates.csv`, contains the rates of cases and deaths for prisoners.
 There is one for every state and federal prison system and an additional row with the `National` totals.

 It includes these columns: